In this post, you’ll learn the Convection of Heat and Examples of Convection.

 Convection occurs in liquids and gases only because their molecules can move freely.
 The molecules of a solid are held closely together.
 They cannot move freely.
 The molecules of a solid are held closely together.
 They cannot move freely, therefore, convection is not possible in solids.

-What is difference between land breeze and sea breeze?
+What is the difference between a land breeze and sea breeze?

 Land and sea breezes are the result of convection.
 On a hot day, the temperature of the land increases more quickly than the sea.
 It is because the specific heat of land is much smaller as compared to water.
 The air above land gets hot and rises up. cold air from the sea begins to move towards the land.
 It is called a sea breeze.

 At night, the land cools faster than the sea.
 Therefore, the air above the sea is warmer, rises up and the cold air from the land begins to move towards the sea as illustrated .it is called sea breeze.

-What cause a glider to remain in air?
+What causes a glider to remain in the air?

 A glider such as a look like a small airplane without an engine.
 Glider pilots use the upward movement of hot air currents due to convection of heat.
 These rising currents of hot air are called thermals. glider ride over these thermal.
 The upward movement of air currents in thermal helps them to stay in the air for a long period.